-Appendix A - Traffic Management Detail Specifications
+Appendix A -

+Traffic Management Detail

+Specifications
-.1 This Traffic Management detail specification refers to the Contractor's specific plans to identify project traffic risks affecting the Work, provide Traffic Control Plans, and to implement the traffic control for the safe passage of vehicles and pedestrian through the work zone.

-1.1 Related Works .1 Traffic Control, Vehicle Access and Parking MMCD Section 01 55 00S.

-1.2 References .1 WorkSafe BC, Occupational Health and Safety (OHS) Regulation, Section 18 - Traffic Control.

-.2 B.C.
-Ministry of Transportation and Infrastructure (MOTI) Traffic Management Manual for Work on Roadways

-1.3 Project Requirements .1 A Road and Sidewalk Closure Permit is required by Coquitlam for all work affecting traffic flow related to construction.
+- .1 This Traffic Management detail specification refers to the Contractor's specific plans to identify project traffic risks affecting the Work, provide Traffic Control Plans, and to implement the traffic control for the safe passage of vehicles and pedestrian through the work zone. - 1.1 Related Works .1 Traffic Regulation MMCD Section 01 55 00S. - 1.2 References .1 WorkSafe BC, Occupational Health and Safety (OHS) Regulation, Section 18 - Traffic Control. .2 B.C.
+Ministry of Transportation (MOT) Traffic Control Manual for Work on Roadways. - 1.3 Project Requirements .1 A Road and Sidewalk Closure Permit is required by Coquitlam for all work affecting traffic flow related to construction.
 A permit is required for each specific construction interference with traffic flow.
-The Road and Sidewalk Closure Permit Request form is attached as Appendix 1 to this document.
-A digital copy of the Road and Sidewalk Closure Permit form can be obtained for use during the contract from the City's website at: [Road & Sidewalk Closure Permit Application](#).

-A Road and Sidewalk Closure Permit form application must be submitted to City's Traffic Operation Division 10 working days prior to start of work.

-1.4 Measurement and Payment .1 For this Contract, payment for all work performed under this section, unless included in the Schedule of Quantities and Prices shall be treated as incidental work, including a Traffic Management Plan (TMP), Traffic Control Persons (TMP), traffic markings & all temporary traffic signs, devices as required for traffic & pedestrian safety; and all other items described in the Section 01 55 00S.
+A digital copy of the Road and Sidewalk Closure Permit form can be obtained for use during the contract from the City's website at www.coquitlam.ca/closure. - .2 A Road and Sidewalk Closure Permit form application must be submitted to the City's Traffic Operation Division 10 working days prior to start of work. - 1.4 Measurement and Payment .1 For this Contract, payment for all work performed under this section, unless included in the Schedule of Quantities and Prices shall be treated as incidental work, including a Traffic Management Plan (TMP), Traffic Control Persons (TMP), traffic markings & all temporary traffic signs, devices as required for traffic & pedestrian safety; and all other items described in the Section 01 55 00S.

-2.1 Traffic Management Plan .1 The Contractor is required to assign a Traffic Manager for the Contract with the responsibility of preparing the Traffic Management Plan and the Traffic Control Plans, as well as the responsibility for continuing implementation of traffic control for the Work.

-.2 The Traffic Management Plan (TMP) will consist of the following components:

-.1 Category identification through risks and project category assessment as per MOTI Traffic Management Manual for Work on Roadways;
+- 2.1 Traffic Management Plan .1 The Contractor is required to assign a Traffic Manager for the Contract with the responsibility of preparing the Traffic Management Plan and the Traffic Control Plans, as well as the responsibility for continuing implementation of traffic control for the Work. - .2 The Traffic Management Plan (TMP) will consist of the following components: - .1 Category identification through risks and project category assessment as per MOTI Traffic Management Manual for Work on Roadways;